HEM4113 – Research Methods - course II

 Examination support material

 This exam is an open book exam.
-Students are allowed to use the course literature, notes and dictionaries during the examination.
+You are allowed to use the course literature, notes and dictionaries during the examination.
+No electronic support materials will be allowed.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.